tjaffri/q-promise/README.md

 1. Tanzil project: http://tanzil.net/
 2. EveryAyah: http://everyayah.com/data/status.php
+3. The Babel Starter Kit, used to scaffold the initial version of this module: https://github.com/kriasoft/babel-starter-kit/

 Also, there is a similar npm module https://www.npmjs.com/package/quran which is great, but does not currently support ES6 promises.
 The purposes of this module is to add this capability, and since this will be a significant breaking changes